Uruguay: Religion

+After independence, anti-clerical ideas spread to Uruguay, particularly from France, further eroding the influence of the church.
+In 1837, civil marriage was recognized, and in 1861, the state took over the running of public cemeteries.
+In 1907, divorce was legalized, and in 1909, all religious instruction was banned from state schools.
+Under the influence of the Colorado politician José Batlle y Ordóñez (1903–1911), complete separation of church and state was introduced with the new constitution of 1917.
+Uruguay's capital has 12 synagogues and a community of 20,000 Jews as of 2011.
+With a peak of 50,000 during the mid-1960s, Uruguay has the world's highest rate of aliyah as a percentage of the Jewish population.

 Education

 Education in Uruguay is secular, free, and compulsory for 14 years, starting at the age of 4.
-The system is divided into six levels of education: early childhood (3–5 years); primary (6–11 years); basic secondary (12–14 years); upper secondary (15–17 years); higher education (18 and up); and post-graduate education.

-Public education is the primary responsibility of three institutions: the Ministry of Education and Culture, which coordinates education policies, the National Public Education Administration, which formulates and implements policies on early to secondary education, and the University of the Republic, responsible for higher education.
-In 2009, the government planned to invest 4.5% of GDP in education.
+The system is divided into six levels of education: early childhood (3–5 years), primary (6–11 years), basic secondary (12–14 years), upper secondary (15–17 years), higher education (18 and up), and postgraduate education.
+Public education is managed by three main institutions: the Ministry of Education and Culture, which coordinates national policies; the National Administration of Public Education, responsible for early childhood through secondary education; and the University of the Republic, which oversees higher education as the nation’s leading institution.

-Uruguay ranks high on standardised tests such as PISA at a regional level, but compares unfavourably to the OECD average, and is also below some countries with similar levels of income.
-In the 2006 PISA test, Uruguay had one of the greatest standard deviations among schools, suggesting significant variability by socio-economic level.
+The country maintains an adult literacy rate approaching 100% and ranks high at the regional level in standardized assessments, including PISA.
+In 2023, the government invested 4.9% of GDP in education.

-Uruguay is part of the One Laptop per Child project, and in 2009 became the first country in the world to provide a laptop for every primary school student, as part of the Plan Ceibal.
+Uruguay is part of the One Laptop per Child project, and in 2009 it became the first country in the world to provide a laptop for every primary school student as part of the Plan Ceibal.
 Over the 2007–2009 period, 362,000 pupils and 18,000 teachers were involved in the scheme; around 70% of the laptops were given to children who did not have computers at home.
-The OLPC programme represents less than 5% of the country's education budget.
+The OLPC project represents less than 5% of the country's education budget.

 Culture

-Uruguayan culture is strongly European and its influences from southern Europe are particularly important.
+Uruguayan culture is predominantly European.
 The tradition of the gaucho has been an important element in the art and folklore of both Uruguay and Argentina.